 On our road trip across America, we closely paralleled the iconic Route 66.
 I scoured a few of the many books written on the Mother Road and picked out interesting stops we could visit in our limited time.
-There are a lot of kitschy, throwback eating establishments and roadside attractions, and one I knew I had to visit was Cadillac Ranch near Amarillo, Texas.
+And since I was trying to be budget-conscious, I was happy to find a couple things that were free in Amarillo, Texas.

 I can’t explain why I’ve always been attracted to visiting Cadillac Ranch.
 Maybe because it’s one of those oft-photographed sites I’ve seen in so many books and magazines.
-Maybe because it’s a unique perspective on art.
+Or because it’s a unique perspective on art.
 Maybe it was just the hands-on fun of spray-painting with my kids on some big Caddies buried in the dirt.

 Marsh built his work of art along the remains of historic Route 66, and the cars were meant to represent the “Golden Age” of American automobiles.
 In 1997, the Cadillac Ranch was exhumed and replanted about two miles to the west, in order to escape the encroaching city of Amarillo.
 The monument was built as a public sculpture and visitors are encouraged to participate in it.

 If you’re driving Interstate 40 through the Texas panhandle, you’ll drive right by Cadillac Ranch.
 It’s an easy stop – directly off the highway on the frontage road – and there’s ample parking.
 It’s free and always open.

 Be aware of the combination of paint and wind.
 It was rather windy the day we visited, so we had to experiment a bit to determine the best direction to point our spray to avoid getting paint on our clothes and in our face.